When the House Bug Bites

 All I know is one day last spring the house bug bit.

 I did my best to quash the thought of moving.
-I, of all people, know what lies ahead – the humbling hunt, the buy, the sell, the highs, the lows, the packing, the unpacking, the acid reflux, the insomnia, 1,000 and one décor decisions, the broken budget, the broken patterns, the broken fingernails, the sweating, the swearing.
+I, of all people, know what lies ahead – the humbling hunt, the buy, the sell, the highs, the lows, the packing, the unpacking, the acid reflux, the insomnia, the 1,000 and one décor decisions, the broken budget, the broken patterns, the broken fingernails, the sweating, the swearing.
 Who in their right mind would do this?

 I think we both know the answer.

 I secretly hoped my husband would bring me to my senses, but DC just made matters worse.

 I probably started it by throwing out some test bait, like, “I wish we had one of those big kitchens with a counter and barstools.”

 Rather than tell me to leave well enough alone, DC added, “I’d really like a yard for the dogs.”

 “I love our house, but a fireplace would be nice,” I’d later add, piling on to our growing list of minor gripes, which grew to include, because, hey, no harm in just dreaming: A bigger dining room, an office for me, more room for our blended family of five grown kids to sprawl, more space to entertain, but in the same great neighborhood – oh, and in our price range.

 Next, we tried doing what any house and owner on the rocks would do.
 We tried to work it out.
 We looked at our wish list to see whether we could add any of the upgrades to our Happy Yellow House.
 A room over the garage, perhaps?
 No matter, the result still fell short.